Why Annaly Capital Management Inc. (NLY) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a 21.94% gain in the last 1 month and extending the period to 3 months gives it a -21.72%, and is -2.01% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.63% over the week and 4.16% over the month.
+The stock witnessed a 21.36% gain in the last 1 month and extending the period to 3 months gives it a -17.49%, and is 8.74% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.96% over the week and 3.78% over the month.

 Annaly Capital Management Inc. (NLY) Analyst Forecasts